Independent Australian Cost Guides

 City-Specific Adjustments

 Trade costs vary significantly between Australian cities.
 A plumber in Sydney charges materially more than one in Hobart — driven by differences in wages, cost of living, demand, licensing costs, and travel distances.
-We maintain city-specific pricing modifiers calibrated against published marketplace data, ABS cost-of-living indices, and Fair Work award rates.
-These modifiers are reviewed quarterly.
+We maintain city-specific pricing modifiers calibrated against published marketplace data, national cost-of-living indices, and industry award rates.
+These modifiers are reviewed monthly.

 What Our Prices Include